pltommasino/ADM-HW3-Group19/README.md

 ### Description of the project

-For this homework, there is no provided dataset.
-We have to build our own. *Description_________*
+All the points of the project are contained in a single main file called `HW3_main.ipynb`.
+Within it will be imported functions from `.py` files (specified in this README file)

-The project is divided in this points:
+The our project is divided in this points:
 1. Data Collection
 2. Search Engine
 3. Define a new score!
 4. Visualizing the most relevant MSc degrees
-5. BONUS: More complex search engine
 6. Command Line Question
 7. Algorithmic Question

-### 1. Data Collection - PASQUALE
+### 1. Data Collection

 We built our dataset through several steps, and for each step, a dedicated file was created in Python:

 1. Get the list of master's degree courses:
 > The purpose of this section is to want to collect the URL associated with each site.
-For this, we created __`getter.py`__.
+For this, we created __`getter.py`__ for the functions needed for this step.
 This Python script create the file `url-courses.txt` whose single line corresponds to the master's URL.

 2. Crawl master's degree pages:
 > The purpose of this section is to want to do the HTML download of each URL listed before.
-For this, we created __`crawler.py`__.
-This Python script create, for each course, an `.html` file, and put it in a specific path in `\html` folder.
+For this, we created __`crawler.py`__ for the functions needed for this step.
+This Python script create, for each course, an `.html` file, and put it in a specific path in `\html\page` folder.

 3. Parse downloaded pages:
 > The purpose of this section is to want to read each previously downloaded HTML file, and take the information we need to build the dataset.
-For this reason we create __`parser.py`__ Python script.
+For this reason we create __`parser_1.py`__ Python script for the functions needed for this step.
 For each master's degree, we create a `.tsv` file and only after that, putting these files together, we created the dataset `dataset_courses.csv`

-In addition, an extra file __`functioner.py`__ was created.
-Within it are defined all the functions that were needed for the proper functioning of the files listed earlier

-### 2. Search Engine - JACOPO and ELIAS
+### 2. Search Engine
 0. Preprocessing:
 0.0.
 Preprocessing: Defined a fucntion to tokenize, remove stopwords and punctuation and lemmatize the description column.
 0.1.
 Fee Standardization: Get currency conversion rates(updated daily) from currency_converter, and detect amounts and currencies from the fees column and convert according to country or currency detected.
 Note that in this part I tried using forex but it was extremely slow.